Gretel Scott

 • Application to set aside a statutory demand

-• Acting for an auction house in a contractual claim against a seller (ongoing)
+• Acting for an auction house in a contractual claim against a seller (settled)

 • Feilding v Simon C Dickinson Ltd [2022] EWHC 3091 (Ch) – 7-day trial in the High Court (led by Andrew Onslow KC) acting for the trustees of the Wemyss Heirlooms Trust concerning a claim in professional negligence against an art dealer

-• Financial Conduct Authority v Arch Insurance (UK) Ltd [2020] EWHC 2448 (Comm) – acting for one of the defendant insurers in a test case under the Financial Markets Test Case Scheme concerning business interruption insurance and Covid-19 (as a solicitor)
+• Financial Conduct Authority v Arch Insurance (UK) Ltd [2020] EWHC 2448 (Comm) – acting for one of the defendant insurers in a test case under the Financial Markets Test Case Scheme concerning business interruption insurance and Covid-19 (at Slaughter and May)

-• Joyvio Group & Ors v Moreno & Ors (Commercial Court, ongoing, led by Tim Penny KC, Jack Watson and William Day) – acting for Chinese food conglomerate in $1bn fraud claim arising from acquisition of Chilean salmon farm business.
-Jurisdiction challenge to be heard in June 2024.
+• Joyvio Group & Ors v Moreno & Ors [2024] EWHC 2493 (Comm) (led by Tim Penny KC, Jack Watson and William Day) – acting for Chinese food conglomerate responding to a jurisdiction challenge in a $1bn fraud claim arising from acquisition of Chilean salmon farm business

 • easyGroup Limited v Easy Hotel Wi-Fi Ltd & Ors (High Court, ChD) – obtaining an order for default judgment including declaratory and injunctive relief against the Defendants in a claim for trade mark infringement and passing off